zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 # Use useEffect to fetch data

 const user = users?.[userIndex]; // this syntax is beautiful, if users is null, then will return null

+# use Async within useEffect hook

+As the Async function will return a function(Promise), which will be regarded as a CLEANUP function of the Effect. will cause Error.